Eurofighter Typhoon: Cockpit

 The Typhoon features a glass cockpit without any conventional instruments.
 It incorporates three full colour multi-function head-down displays (MHDDs).
 The display formats on these MHDDs are manipulated by means of dedicated controls, softkeys, XY cursor, and voice (Direct Voice Input or DVI) command.
 There is a wide-angle head-up display (HUD) with forward-looking infrared (FLIR), a voice and hands-on throttle and stick (Voice+HOTAS), a Helmet Mounted Symbology System (HMSS), a manual data-entry facility (MDEF) located on the left glareshield and a fully integrated aircraft warning system with a dedicated warnings panel (DWP).
 There is also an interactive display panel for the MIDS.
-Reversionary flying instruments, lit by LEDs, are located under a hinged right glareshield.
+Reversionary (backup) flying instruments, lit by LEDs, are located under a hinged right glareshield.
 Access to the cockpit is normally via either a telescopic integral ladder or an external version.
 The integral ladder is stowed in the port side of the fuselage, below the cockpit.